World's biggest oil exporter is ramping up efforts to develop natural gas with plans for a 15-fold boost in output

 Aramco plans to double its total gas production to 23 billion cubic feet a day over the coming decade, Nasser has said.
 He sketched out the kingdom’s ambitions on April 25 at a conference in Riyadh.

 “For the first time ever, we will be exporting gas either by pipeline or as LNG” - or liquefied natural gas, Nasser said.
-“For gas, we will be a major player.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“For gas, we will be a major player.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.